bhallstein/jigmawiffin/Readme.md

 # JGMWIFN: Just Give Me What I Effin Need

-*The kitchen sink?
-You got it!*
+> The kitchen sink?
+You got it!

-— Javascript developers
+— *Javascript developers*

+## What is this

+Jigmawiffin just installs the big old list of webpack dependencies that you *always* want.

 ## Pronunciation